 Cerro de la Muerte

-Cerro de la Muerte, literally meaning “mountain of death” was so named because of the difficult treks people had to make through it in the past.
+Cerro de la Muerte, literally meaning “mountain of death” was so named because of the difficult treks people had to make through this place in the past.
 Today, there a roads, making it much safer.
 Cerro de la Muerte is one one of the coldest points in Costa Rica reaching temperatures as low as -6 degrees Celsius.
 The cold is worth it though, when you see the view from the long road.
 Make sure to bring a sweater and a camera so you can get out of the car and take pictures!

 San Gerardo is a small town at the bottom of the Talamanca mountain range.
 It’s a great place to access Los Quetzales National Park, where birding is incredible.
 You’ll spot the Resplendent Quetzal, trogons, hummingbirds and woodpeckers.
 You can also access the Savegre River.
 Go fly fishing for fresh trout!